The nomenclature system specific to edible bananas is the only alternative to Latin binomials, but it needs tweaking and advocates to promote it.

 The nomenclature system is appreciated for being useful and informative, but genome groups have been criticized for lacking biological or economic significance.
 For example, the AAA genome group comprises the East African Highland bananas subgroup, whose cultivars are usually cooked and are important for food security in East Africa, as well as the Cavendish subgroup, whose cultivars are typically eaten raw and make up the bulk of the international export trade.

-In theory, Simmonds and Shepherd’s genome group has the sanction of the ICNCP, which does not mandate Latin binomials and whose main categories are the cultivar and the group.
-However, because the genome group often lumps together different types of bananas, it does not fit the ICNCP’s definition of a group: "the formal category which may comprise cultivars, individual plants or combinations thereof on the basis of defined character-based similarity".
-But the subgroup does.
-Elevating the subgroup to the level of group would solve the problem.
-The information about the cultivars' genome composition should still be provided.
+The main categories in the ICNCP are the Cultivar and the Group.
+In his book Bananas, Simmonds says that he adopted the word group from the ICNCP, except that according to code the name of a group must be one word or several words.
+It cannot be a formula.
+Moreover, because the genome groups lump together different types of bananas, it does not fit the ICNCP’s definition of a group: "the formal category which may comprise cultivars, individual plants or combinations thereof on the basis of defined character-based similarity".
+The subgroup, on the other hand, fits the definition of a group.
+Elevating the subgroup to the level of group would make the nomenclature system compliant with the ICNCP.
+The cultivars' genome constitution would still need to be provided because it is an important piece of information for scientists.
 It just cannot be a formal category.

-An unintended consequence of creating genome groups is that some scientists started applying the annotation system to wild species.
+Modernizing how edible bananas are named also provides an opportunity for discouraging certain conventions that blur the lines between species of banana and bananas domesticated for their edibility.
+For example, one unintended consequence of having genome groups for banana cultivars has been that some scientists started applying the annotation system to wild species.
 For example, when referring to Musa acuminata some scientists give it a genome group, AAw, which has the knock-on effect of requiring the genome group of edible diploids related to acuminata to be written AAcv.
 The practice is as confusing as it is unnecessary since wild species don’t need a genome group.
-They are their own genome, something some authors seem to have forgotten.
+They are their own genome, something some authors seem to have forgotten1 .

 Another way the line between the two nomenclature systems is blurred is when scientists write Musa spp. for the crop even though cultivars are not species.
 One of the reasons could be that the entrenched practice of giving Latin binomials to crops reinforces the notion that they are species even when the name doesn’t point to any species.
 Take Zea mays subsp. mays, the scientific name for maize, usually shortened to Zea mays.
 It does not describe the wild ancestor of maize, or any other wild plant for that matter.
 It’s just another way of saying maize or what some scientists call a mock-scientific name.